Alice Zimmern

-Alice Louisa Theodora Zimmern (22 September 1855 – 22 March 1939) was an English writer, translator and suffragist.
+Alice Louisa Theodora Zimmern (22 September 1855 – 22 March 1939) was an English writer, translator, and suffragist.
 Her books made a significant contribution to debate on the education and rights of women.

 Early years and education

-Zimmern was born at Postern Street, Nottingham, the youngest of three daughters of the lace merchant Hermann Theodore Zimmern, a German Jewish immigrant, and his wife Antonia Marie Therese Regina Zimmern, née Leo, sister of Carl Leo, a syndic of Hamburg.
-Alice collaborated with her elder sister Helen Zimmern on two volumes of translated excerpts from European novels (1880 and 1884).
-The scholar and political scientist Alfred Eckhard Zimmern was a cousin of hers.
+Zimmern was born at Postern Street, Nottingham.
+She was the youngest of three daughters of the lace merchant Hermann Theodore Zimmern, a German Jewish immigrant, and his wife Antonia Marie Therese Regina Zimmern, née Leo, sister of Carl Leo, a syndic of Hamburg.
+The scholar and political scientist Alfred Eckhard Zimmern was one of her cousins.

 Alice Zimmern was educated at a private school and at Bedford College, London, before entering Girton College, Cambridge in 1881 to read Classics.
-She and Janet Case organized a society for classical drama that performed a 1883 college production of Elektra, "breaking down", as Virginia Woolf noted, "the tradition that only men acted in the Greek play."
 Zimmern left Girton in 1885 with honours in both parts of the Cambridge classical tripos.
-In 1888–1894, she taught Classics at English girls' schools, including Tunbridge Wells High School (1888–1891).
+In 1888–1894, she taught English and Classics at English girls' schools, including Tunbridge Wells High School (1888–1891).
+In addition to this, she translated Greek texts in order for them to be used by her students.